eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/contributor-committer.md

 sidebar_position: 39
 ---

-See the [Handbook](https://www.eclipse.org/projects/handbook/#roles), there is also a [training video](https://youtu.be/Yna8V2sOqws) on the Eclipse YouTube Channel.
+In Eclipse projects there are a different roles critical to know.
+We show the most important ones for more information see the [Handbook](https://www.eclipse.org/projects/handbook/#roles).
+You can also checkout this [training video](https://youtu.be/Yna8V2sOqws) on the Eclipse YouTube Channel.

 ## Contributor